 Confusion due to a natural disaster

 The lack of clarity can leave those facing natural disasters with a lifetime of suffering.
 Not knowing what happened and being stuck in intimate details such as the suffering of the family members can have a survivor confused.
 This confusion and lack of clarity never help them step out of the bad memories of the past and start over.

 Have you ever faced a natural disaster?
 Or, do you have a loved one that has been through such a calamity?
 Here are a few signs of mental trauma you can recognize in someone, or in yourself, who has been through a natural disaster.

 - Worrying excessively

 - Has bad dreams about the event / natural disasters

-- Depressive signs such as lethargy, overthinking, alienation, etc.
+- Has flashbacks Depressive signs such as lethargy, overthinking, alienation, etc.

 - Mood swings after natural disasters